Pinoy Family Recipes

 How To Cook Chicken Afritada

-Heat the cooking oil in a large pot over medium-high heat.
+Heat some cooking oil in a large pot over medium-high heat.
 Add the chicken pieces and brown them on all sides.
-Once browned, remove the chicken from the pot and set it aside.
+Don’t rush this part because the browning adds extra flavor.
+Once done, remove the chicken and set it aside.

-In the same pot, add the minced garlic and chopped onions.
-Sauté until the onions become translucent and the garlic is fragrant.
-This will create a flavorful base for your sauce.
+In the same pot, sauté the minced garlic and chopped onions until the onions turn soft and the garlic smells aromatic.
+This builds a flavorful base for the sauce.

-Return the browned chicken pieces to the pot.
-Bring the mixture to a boil, then reduce the heat to low.
-Cover and simmer for about 20 minutes, or until the chicken is cooked through.
-This will allow the chicken to absorb all the flavors.
+Return the browned chicken to the pot.
+Bring it to a boil, then lower the heat and cover.
+Let it simmer for about 20 minutes so the chicken becomes tender and flavorful.

-Add the sliced potatoes, sliced carrots, and bell pepper strips to the pot.
-Continue to simmer for another 15-20 minutes, or until the vegetables are tender and cooked through.
+Add the sliced potatoes, carrots, and bell pepper.
+Continue simmering for another 15 to 20 minutes until the vegetables are soft and cooked through.

 Tips and Tricks for the Best Chicken Afritada